Get started with NCA

 Warning: just like any other research approach and data analysis technique NCA has several limitations.

 In multiple NCA there is more than one potential necessary condition (X1, X2, …) and one outcome (Y).
 We can extend the bivariate example by adding another potential necessary condition for Innovation performance, for example Risk taking.
 Then there are two necessity hypotheses:

 H1 Individualism is necessary for Innovation performance.

 H2 Risk taking is necessary for Innovation performance.

-For the interpretation of the multivarite NCA a bottleneck table can be helpful.
-The bottleneck table is a tabular representation of the ceiling lines of several necessary conditions.
+For the interpretation of the multiple NCA the bottleneck table can be helpful.
+The bottleneck table is a tabular representation of the ceiling lines of one or multiple necessary conditions.
 It shows the required necessary level of the conditions (X1=Individualism, X2=Risk taking) for a given level of the outcome (Y=Innovation performance), see below.